lzubiaur/ini.lua/README.md

 ## Configuration

-ini.lua can be configured using the `ini.config` function.
+INI.lua can be configured using the `ini.config` function.
 The following parameters are currently available:
 * `separator`: String to define the separator character.
 Default is the equal character (=).
 * `comment`: String to specify the comment characters.
 Default is semicolon (;) and number sign (#).
 * `trim`: By default leading and trailing white spaces are trimmed.
 This can be overridden by setting `false` to this parameter.